Send in the Clowns: An Experiment Outsourcing to Fiverr

 If you’re fine with just putting out random content only tangentially related to your industry, then Fiverr might work.
 But maybe you should rethink that strategy.
 No matter how many marketing people have told you otherwise, not every company needs to produce content, especially if the nature of your business is self-evident, like dentist or ninja turtle.

 Unless your strategy involves you positioning your company as exemplars of the field, people can do their own research about, let’s say, torte law if they’re curious.
 Put simply, try not to waste time worrying about creating content for content’s sake.
 A lot of useless, poorly produced content is worse than none at all.

 You get what you pay for.
 Sometimes it stinks.

 Tom McCauley is a writer, musician and comedian living in Omaha, Nebraska.
-He works as manager of digital content production for the AIM Institute and teaches creative writing at the University of Nebraska at Omaha.
+He works as the manager of digital content production for the AIM Institute and teaches creative writing at the University of Nebraska at Omaha.
 The views in this opinion piece are his alone and do not necessarily reflect the views of the AIM Institute or Silicon Prairie News.
-Follow him on Instagram @tomdavidmccauley if you like memes and videos of people practicing the drums.
+Follow him on Instagram @tomdavidmccauley if you like memes and videos of people playing the drums.

 JOIN THE MOVEMENT!

 Sign up to receive daily updates in your inbox.